Camel Milk Powder - 25g Sachets (10 pack/40 pack)

 Clinical Research into camel milk:

-Camel milk has been shown to lower blood sugar and improve insulin sensitivity in people with both type 1 and type 2 diabetes
+Camel milk has been shown to lower blood sugar and improve sensitivity in people with both type 1 and type 2 diabetes.

-In fact, a review of 22 research articles determined that 2 cups (500 ml) per day is the recommended dose of camel milk to improve blood suagr control in those with diabetes
+In fact, a review of 22 research articles determined that 2 cups (500 ml) per day is the recommended dose of camel milk to improve blood sugar control in those with diabetes

 Camel milk contains compounds that fight various disease-causing organisms.
 The two main active components in camel milk are lactoferrin and immunoglobulins, proteins that give camel milk its immune-boosting properties